ablassejr/SquadOVApiServer/news/data/update-v0.7.22.md

 * Push-to-Talk.

 ## Improvements
-* We transitioned to a new system of building and updating SquadOV.
-This should hopefully fix the infinite-update problem some people were having.
 * Added a link to your favorite matches/VODs under the "Library" dropdown.
 * Display the reason you favorited a match next to the favorite star.
 * Upload/Download progress no longer requires you to stay on the match page for its entire duration.